axlan/gdx_tactics/DEV_JOURNAL.md

+# 11/19 Added Settings to Battle View

+Added a method for setting a static callback in the menubar.
+Aside from fixing a resizing issue, mostly just worked.

 # 11/17 Saving Battle State

 I decided to try to get some basic load and save functionality working limited to the the current BattleScreen before I tried to implement it in it's full form.